luke-biel/bitaccess/README.md

 # Bitaccess

-> Currently, works only on nightly rust :c
+> Unfortunately, works only on nightly rust :c

 A small crate that helps with lack of bitfield accessors in rust language.
 Example usage: